kots727/slugbotics.github.io/content/projects/formula1tenth.md

 # What is F1TENTH?
-F1TENTH is an autonomous robotics competition in which teams compete by developing self-driving algorithms for a one-tenth scale autonomous racecar.
+F1TENTH is an autonomous robotics competition in which teams compete by developing self-driving algorithms for a one-tenth scale autonomous race car.
 Since teams use the same cars, the competition is centered around optimizing these algorithms to navigate around a randomized racetrack in minimum time.
 In partnership with UCSC’s Cyber-Physical Systems Research Center, Slugbotics